Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-NUT carcinoma forms when there’s a genetic mutation involving a gene called NUTm1.
+NUT carcinoma forms when there’s a mutation involving a gene called NUTm1.
 A mutation is an error in the instructions (genetic material) that tell your cells how to work.
-The mutation causes otherwise healthy cells to turn malignant (cancerous).
-Cancer cells cluster together to form tumors.
+Usually, NUTm1 fuses with a gene called BRD4.
+The new fusion gene tells your cells to make copies when they shouldn’t.
+The excess cells damage healthy tissue.

 Advertisement

-Scientists don’t know what causes the genetic mutations, but they know the mutation isn’t inherited.
-NUT carcinoma isn’t associated with other common cancer causes and risk factors, like smoking or exposure to cancer-causing toxins (carcinogens).
+Doctors don’t know what causes the mutation.
+But they do know it isn’t inherited.
+NUT carcinoma isn’t associated with other common cancer causes and risk factors.
+And it’s unrelated to smoking or exposure to cancer-causing toxins (carcinogens).

 Diagnosis and Tests